Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Fifth force search with isotope shifts

-There are some conditions for high-sensitivity measurements.
-The search for new forces through the nonlinearity of the King plot requires four or more stable isotopes in an element.
-The larger the number of isotopes and transitions, the more information can be extracted.
+Several conditions are necessary for high-sensitivity measurements.
+Searching for new forces through King plot nonlinearity requires an element with at least four stable isotopes.
+The more isotopes and transitions available, the more information can be extracted.
 Narrow-linewidth transitions are preferred for high-precision measurements.
-In addition, spinless nuclei are favored to avoid any spin-spin interactions that are difficult to precisely estimate.
-In fact, large nonlinearity is observed when isotopes with nonzero spin are included in the King plot \cite{PhysRevA.109.062806,PhysRevResearch.1.033113}, and the nonlinearity is fully explained by the second-order hyperfine interaction for Sr \cite{2409.01530}.
-For high sensitivity, it is better to use transitions with excited states that have a large difference in the radial wave functions.
-For example, it is likely to have a higher sensitivity when the $S\rightarrow D$ and $S\rightarrow F$ transitions are plotted on the King plot than when the $S\rightarrow ^2D_{5/2}$ and the the $S\rightarrow ^2D_{3/2}$ transitions are plotted.
-To suppress any unwanted backgrounds arising from the SM, light nuclei are preferred, because of the small charge radii and insignificant relativistic effects.
-One of the sources of uncertainty is $\mu^{AA'}$, which can be eliminated by using three narrow-linewidth transitions \cite{PhysRevResearch.2.043444}.
-Also, another way of analyzing isotope shift data sorted by isotopes instead of transitions is proposed \cite{PhysLettB.838.137682}, where constraints on the new bosons comparable to the conventional analysis with the King plot is claimed.
+In addition, spinless nuclei are favored to avoid spin-spin interactions that are difficult to estimate precisely.
+In fact, significant nonlinearity is observed when isotopes with nonzero spin are included in the King plot for Sr \cite{PhysRevResearch.1.033113} and Yb \cite{PhysRevA.109.062806}, with the second-order hyperfine interaction fully explaining the observed nonlinearity in Sr \cite{Phys.Rev.A.112.022804}.
+For higher sensitivity, transitions involving excited states with large difference in radial wave functions are preferable.
+For example, a combination of $S\rightarrow D$ and $S\rightarrow F$ transitions is expected to yield higher sensitivity in the King plot compared to a combination of $S\rightarrow ^2D_{5/2}$ and the $S\rightarrow ^2D_{3/2}$ transitions.
+To suppress unwanted backgrounds arising from SM effects, light nuclei are preferred, because of their small charge radii and reduced relativistic effects.
+One key source of uncertainty is $\mu^{AA'}$, which can be eliminated by using three narrow-linewidth transitions \cite{PhysRevResearch.2.043444}.
+Another approach to analyzing isotope shift data is to sort them by isotopes rather than transitions\cite{PhysLettB.838.137682}, which claimed to provide constraints on the new bosons comparable to those obtained through conventional King plot analysis.

-It should be noted that this new force coupling to an electron and a neutron is phenomenologically introduced, and strong theoretical motivations do not necessarily underlie this force.
-One benefit is that it is sensitive to the X17 particle \cite{EPJWebConf.232.04005}.
+This new force coupling to an electron and a neutron is introduced phenomenologically, without necessarily being supported by strong theoretical motivations.
+However, one benefit of this approach is its sensitivity to the X17 particle \cite{EPJWebConf.232.04005}.
+The force discussed in this section is spin-independent, while spin-dependent fifth force searches are covered in a recent review paper \cite{RevModPhys.97.025005}.
+The formalism and recent progress in the King plot analysis are also summarized in another recent review paper\cite{NatRevPhys.7.119}.

-To the extent that the fifth force changes the transition energy, the quantum sensor for the force between an electron and a neutron is the narrow-linewidth transition for which precision spectroscopy is performed.
-The transition also can be regarded as a quantum sensor for the nuclear charge radius.
-Using nonlinearity in the King plot described in this section is a methodology for discriminating the signal from the backgrounds.